tommyblue/smugmug-backup/README.md

 $GOPATH/bin/smugmug-backup -user <username> -destination <path of downloads>
 ```

+The **username** can be found in the first part of the url in your SmugMug's homepage.
+In my case the url is https://tommyblue.smugmug.com/ and the username `tommyblue`

 I suggest to add `$GOPATH/bin` to the `$PATH` so you can avoid writing the full path of the program.

 ## Run without install